lsst-dm/dmtn-046/index.rst

 towards executing distributed computations beyond “flat” *Map* and *Reduce*, along with a corresponding language called *LINQ*.
 Due to its strong dependence on Windows OS and limited availability, use of `Dryad`_ outside of Microsoft is very limited.
-Based on news reports [Zdnet]_, Microsoft dropped support for `Dryad`_ back in late 2011.
+Based on news reports :cite:`Foley:2011:Zdnet`, Microsoft dropped support for `Dryad`_ back in late 2011.

 Further, there is a group of new emerging solutions often called as